datopian/ckanext-querytool/README.md

 http://ckan-dev:5000/
 ```

-### Running the tests
+### Running project tests

+> To run end-to-end tests install Node.js:
+> - `nvm install 10`
+> - `nvm use 10`
+> - `npm install`

-We write and store unit tests inside the `ckanext/ed/tests` directory and end-to-edn tests inside the `tests` directory.
+We write and store unit tests inside the `ckanext/ed/tests` directory and end-to-end tests inside the `tests` directory.
 To run the tests you should have the development server up and running:

 ```bash
 $ make test